cookiemonster/rijkslounge.nl/docs/RocketChat/Handleidingen/leesmij.md

 **Please avoid inviting people in a public internet setting such as tweeting about it**.

 ### Admins
 If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
-Here is a list of the current admins and their Rijksconnect IDs:**
+Here is a list of the current admins and their Rijkslounge IDs:**

 * **Voornaam Achternaam** - [@RijksloungeID]